mjmbischoff/esql-check/readme.md

 Syntax error at line 4:31 - no viable alternative at input '(event.action rlike authentication'.
 Check for file 'detection-rules-main/rules/integrations/okta/credential_access_okta_authentication_for_multiple_users_with_the_same_device_token_hash.toml' failed
 ```
-inspecting the file it looks like an actual problem with and escaped? dot.
-This is indeed not valid esql.
+inspecting the file it looks like an actual problem with an unescaped `\`.
+This is _indeed_ not valid esql.

 ## Published artifacts
 if you just want to use the parser in your projects use: